Highest1-YearGIC Ratesmaple leaf

 The NL income supplement and NL Seniors’ benefit are refundable tax credits, meaning eligible individuals and families can receive these credits even if they do not have to pay income tax.
 These benefits are paid out quarterly.

 The NL income supplement is available to low-income individuals, families and seniors.
-For 2023, the maximum credit amount was $520, available to individuals and families with income between $20,000 and $40,000.
+The maximum credit amount is $520 for single individuals, $589 for those with a partner, plus $231 per child under 19.

-Meanwhile, eligible seniors can also receive the NL Seniors’ Benefit.
-For 2023, the maximum benefit amount was $1,516.
+Meanwhile, eligible seniors can also receive the NL Seniors’ Benefit with a maximum benefit amount of $1,516.

 Other Credits in Newfoundland and Labrador